333fred/kotlin_lisp/README.md

-# ELISP (Environment LISP)
+# EnvLISP (Environment LISP)
 This is a relatively simple LISP interpreter that I'm working on to teach myself how to work in Kotlin.
 The general idea of this LISP is that _everything_ is defined in the environment.
-This includes basic constructs such as `let`, `fun`, and even `+`, `-`, `*`, `/`, and so on.
+This includes basic constructs such as `let`, `fun`, `+`, `-`, `*`, `/`, and so on.
 Anything and everything in the language can be redefined by modifying the environment, even `let` itself.
 For example, this is a valid code snippet:

 ```lisp
 ;; Returns "let"